Frequently asked questions

 Do you have access to office software in the library?

-– print the document
+– print a document

 Good to know: whatever the workstation used, all documents created can be saved.
 Saving is temporary as these documents will be deleted at the end of your session.